rschroll/litex/README.md

 You'll need TeX installed, of course.
 For the PDF viewer, you also need the command-line programs `pdftoppm` and `pdfinfo`, part of [Poppler][3] or [Xpdf][4].
-Linux users should find this in their repositories, if they aren't already installed.
+Linux users should find these in their repositories, if they aren't already installed.
 (On Debian-based systems, they're in the *poppler-utils* package.)
 A version for Windows is available on the [Xpdf download page][5].
 The Mac package linked to on that page does